annefried/sitent/README.md

 ```

 The results using Celex are about 0.8-2.4% in better in accuracy compared to the results obtained using WebCelex.
 (On the held-out test set: 74.9% using Celex, 72.5% using WebCelex.
 Using 10-fold cross validation on the dev set: 76.3% using Celex, 75.5% using WebCelex).

+### Errata
+* The POS features are actually binary per segment, stating whether or not a POS tag occurs in a segment (rather than numeric as the paper says).
+* The linguistic indicator features are numeric; however, CRF++ treats them as strings, which means that they have little impact due to sparsity.
+Results without using the linguistic indicator features are 75.8% in the 10-fold cross validation on dev, and 73.3% on the test set (vs. 76.3% / 74.9 when using them).